jvrck/buildkite-stuff/MacSetup/README.md

 Apart from this, you will also need to add your actual build paths to the docker Filesharing settings.
 This is done by going to `Docker -> Preferences -> Resources -> File Sharing` and adding the build paths to the list of shared folders.

-In the event that this does not work you may need to edit the docker configuration file directly.
+In the event that this does not work, you may need to edit the docker configuration file directly.
 This is located at `~/Library/Group Containers/group.com.docker/settings.json`.
 You will need to add the build paths to the `filesharingDirectories` array.